Brain Salad Surgery: Tour

 Soon after the recording sessions ended and the tracks were mixed in October 1973, the group rehearsed for their upcoming world tour to promote the album.
 Spanning from 14 November 1973 to 21 August 1974, and including 100 live performances, it comprised four parts: Leg 1—North America (from 14 November 1973 to 18 December 1973, 28 shows), Leg 2—North America (from 24 January 1974 to 6 April 1974, 29 shows), Leg 3—Europe (from 18 April 1974 to 1 June 1974, 26 shows), and Leg 4—North America (from 26 July 1974 to 21 August 1974, 17 shows).

 On stage, Emerson, Lake & Palmer mixed the complex musicianship of their material with theatrics which attracted criticism.
 These included Emerson playing a grand piano while it revolved in mid-air, and abusing the Hammond organ by sticking knives in the manuals, throwing it around the stage and letting it feed back, while Palmer played on a revolving drum kit.
 The group carried almost 40 tons of equipment, which took five hours to unpack and set up, including a 30-channel board discrete quadraphonic public address sound system provided by International Entertainers Service, and a state-of-the-art lighting system, designed by Judy Rasmussen, which consisted of large ladders at each corner of the stage and two arches installed above the performance area.

 Their 2 February 1974 concert, which was played in the main arena at the Anaheim Convention Center in Anaheim, California, was documented on the three-disc anthology Welcome Back, My Friends, to the Show That Never Ends ~ Ladies and Gentlemen, released on 19 August 1974.
 Much of the performance was also used for broadcasting on the American rock music radio show King Biscuit Flower Hour.
-The live album reached number 6 on the UK charts and number 4 on the Billboard 200, which was the highest U.S. chart position the trio ever achieved.
+The live album reached No.6 on the UK charts and No.4 on the Billboard 200, which was the highest U.S. chart position the trio ever achieved.

 Arguably the most high-profile performance was on 6 April 1974, when Emerson, Lake & Palmer co-headlined with Deep Purple at the California Jam festival, held at the Ontario Motor Speedway in Ontario, California, with an attendance of 350,000 paying fans.
 Only 55 minutes of the group's 2 1/2-hour festival-closing set was aired by ABC television network, which was a sponsor of the festival, on 7 May and 10 June 1974.
 The remaining footage of ELP's entire performance has thus far not surfaced (unlike Deep Purple, whose entire 1-hour set has been issued in various audio and video releases).
 The extant ELP footage was eventually released on video in 2005 as a part of Beyond the Beginning DVD-Video.
 The audio recordings first appeared in 1998 on the album Then & Now.

 After the tour was completed in August 1974, Emerson, Lake & Palmer took an extended hiatus from recording and performing.
 In 1976, the group reunited to work on their next album, Works Volume 1 (1977).